sloosch/destoroyah/README.md

 ###Burn!
 open the terminal and type `destoroyah [--watch] [disasters]` e.g. `destoroyah './disasters/*Zil.coffee'` to run each disaster in the 'disasters' folder.
-`--watch` will run the disasters after each file change
+`--watch` will run the disasters after each file change in the current directory

+    Usage: destoroyah [options] [files]

+      Options:

+        -h, --help                         output usage information
+        -V, --version                      output the version number
+        -w, --watch                        run disasters on file changes (changes on disaster files are always watched, even when -e or -d are set)
+        -e, --watchExtension <extensions>  file extension to watch for changes - defaults to "js, coffee" -d, --watchDirectory <paths>       only watch files in this directories - defaults to the current working directory

 ###Karma
 to run with karma use [karma-destoroyah](https://github.com/sloosch/karma-destoroyah)